-I’m a big fan of the Apple TV; not so much for what it is right now but more for what it could be.
-With continuous rumors about this little box being nothing more than a “side project” (or that it is slated for deadpool), I think it’s time us Apple TV users start cheering for a new upgrade.
+I'm a big fan of the Apple TV; not so much for what it is right now but more for what it could be.
+I think it's time we Apple TV users start cheering for a new upgrade.

 Here's how to make the Apple TV better: